gselvaraj24/BigDataSpark/_posts/2016-01-28-SparkCluster.md

 My [previous post](../27/ExtractingData.html) expanded the sample application to perform data extraction with Spark.
 I also showed how to load the result to R and perform a simple analysis.
 Next, I will run the application on a cluster.
 First, locally using Spark's own clustering and then in the Amazon cloud using AWS [Elastic MapReduce](https://aws.amazon.com/elasticmapreduce/details/spark/).

 ## Spark standalone mode (local cluster)

 It is extremely easy to run a Spark application on a local cluster.
-Spark's' [standalone mode](http://spark.apache.org/docs/latest/spark-standalone.html) requires that Spark has been installed on each node in the cluster.
+Spark's [standalone mode](http://spark.apache.org/docs/latest/spark-standalone.html) requires that Spark has been installed on each node in the cluster.
+We will run the whole "cluster" on a single computer.
 A Spark cluster consists of a master and multiple worker nodes.

 A standalone master is started by running the start-up script provided in the Spark release: